Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 5 November 2024 04.23.01 UTC
+- WIB: Selasa, 5 November 2024 05.23.51 UTC
-- WITA: Selasa, 5 November 2024 05.23.01 UTC
+- WITA: Selasa, 5 November 2024 06.23.51 UTC
-- WIT: Selasa, 5 November 2024 06.23.01 UTC
+- WIT: Selasa, 5 November 2024 07.23.51 UTC

 Kutipan Inspiratif:
-"Friendship is the hardest thing in the world to explain.
-Its not something you learn in school.
-But if you havent learned the meaning of friendship you really havent learned anything."
+"Style is a reflection of your attitude and your personality."

-Kategori: friendship
+Kategori: attitude